ramate-io/robles/README.md

 - **[`srcavei`](https://github.com/ramate-io/srcavei):** an implementation of the **OART-3: Collaborative** substack.
 This forms the basis for incentivization—which would no longer be strictly coin-based.
 - **[`fuste`](https://github.com/ramate-io/fuste):** a RISC-V VM with a set of adapters tailored to DLT—particularly plugging into the stack above.
 This is also critical to throughput and large footprint.
 - **[`zhiye`](https://github.com/ramate-io/zhiye):** implementation of **OART-4: RIS-STM**.
 This takes advantage of some properties of BFA to greatly reduce best-case latency.

-> [!NOTE]
-> The organization of this repository is drawn from the organization of the [OAC](https://github.com/ramate-io/oac) repository.

 ## Contributing